vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 Overview
 --------

-In part 2 of this tutorial, we will build a simple Sinatra application that will make calls to the Web Services SmartApp we built in Part 1.
+In Part 2 of this tutorial, we will build a simple Sinatra application that will make calls to the Web Services SmartApp we built in Part 1.

 If you're not familiar with Sinatra, you are encouraged to try it out.
 It's not strictly necessary, however, as the application will simply make web requests to get the API token, and get the endpoint.